opensearch-project/sql/README.md

 ## Basic Usage

 To use the feature, send requests to the `_opensearch/_sql` URI.
 You can use a request parameter or the request body (recommended).
+Note that for backward compatibility, old `_opendistro/_sql` endpoint is still available, though any future API will be only accessible by new OpenSearch endpoint.

 * Simple query